xrandy00/mt_2022/README.md

 ### Modes
 Extension runs in three different modes:
+0. Disabled - Extension is enabled, but not active.
-1. Analyze - functionality of the web should be affected only in a minimal way
+1. Analyze - Functionality of the web is not affected.
+Scripts are asynchronously analyzed without impacting the page.
-2. Block - if a script is considered vulnerable, it is removed from the website, which may break the page
+2. Block - If a script is considered vulnerable, it is removed from the website, which may break the page.
-3. Repair - if a script is considered vulnerable, it is replaced with a fixed version
+3. Repair - If a script is considered vulnerable, it is replaced with a fixed version, if available.

 ### Principle
 1. Mode selection - *popup.js* and *popup.html*, currently only for mode selection.
 Selected mode is stored in *chrome.storage*.
 In future if will be possible to see metadata of found vulnerabilities.
 There will also be a notification badge on the icon of the extension, showing the count of found vulnerabilities on current site.